MengChiehLiu/Genetic-Algorithm/README.md

 GAModel.generate(loop=10, early_stop=5)
 ```
 ***loop*** is the number of generations sholud be trained, which is preset at 10.
-***earlystop*** is how many generations that the fitness value not changing stop training, which is preset at 5 and can be shut down by setting False.
+***early_stop*** is how many generations that the fitness value not changing stop training, which is preset at 5 and can be shut down by setting False.

 ### Save and Load Model
 ```